 Anyway, recently a few performers and enthusiasts had a great discussion based around a newspaper interview with a lap dancer, where she states there is very little difference between performing burlesque and working in a strip club.
 It raised opinions from each end of the spectrum, and loads from in between.
 I gave my opinion and read with interest everyone else’s, but I’ve found that days, even weeks later, I’m still thinking about it.
 So I thought I’d write about it!
-Please note this is about female burlesque, I’m not negating the boylesque branch, it just isn’t what this discussion is about.
+Please note this is about female-led burlesque, I’m not negating the other branches, they just aren’t what this discussion is about.
+Context yo’.

 Burlesque is an art form, stripping is for male titillation.